mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 ###### DataTable

-Below is the sample code to bulk-delete by data table.
+Below is the sample code to bulk-delete via data table.

 ```csharp
 using (var connection = new SqlConnection(connectionString))